TheDeGe/web_image_update_checker/README.md

 Script have a number of available commands that can also be called by typing only the first letter of the command:
 (c)heck  - checks web pages for image changes
-(u)pdate - updates changed images in the text file
+(u)pdate - updates all or specified by id, changed images in the text file
 (a)dd    - changes existing entry or adds a new entry, type like this:  add page_url image_url
 (d)elete - deletes existing entry, type like this:  delete page_url
-(l)ist   - lists all entries like this:  page_url image_name image_index
+(l)ist   - lists all entries like this:  id page_url image_name image_index
 (e)xit   - stops the program
 (h)elp   - shows all commands